 What made this response need improvement?

-Signs of postpartum depression or baby blues?
+signs of postpartum depression or baby blues?

 Understanding the Difference: Baby Blues vs. Postpartum Depression